 The forensics faculty at Northwest are so confident you'll love the choices and quality (not to mention commercial free), they'll even take time earlier to show you how to judge performances.
-An orientation session is offered at 5:15 p.m.
-Wednesday, Jan.
-6, for those who want to learn to judge and for experienced judges who want a quick refresher course.
+Participants can choose from two 45-minute judging workshops on Tuesday, Nov.
+4, at 5 p.m. and again Wednesday, Nov.
+5, at 7 p.m. in Room 118 of the Orendorff Building.

-The workshop isn't a prerequisite to judge at the Trapper Speech Rendezvous.
-It's offered because some people feel more comfortable judging after they've been through a brief training.
+The workshops aren't a prerequisite to judge at the Trapper Speech Rendezvous.
+They're offered because some people feel more comfortable judging after they've been through a brief training.

-Bob Becker, NWC's co-director of forensics, said some people are hesitant to judge because they don't think they're qualified, but find it simple and enjoyable when they do it.
+Duane Fish, NWC's co-director of forensics, said some people are hesitant to judge because they don't think they're qualified, but find it quite simple and enjoyable when they do it.
 The primary component of judging individual events is simply to rank performances from best to worst.